ART ON VINE

 Yes be there,

-Come early, talk to the artists.
-Every piece has a story—don't be afraid to ask about it!"
+Arrive early, hop on the free Cincinnati Streetcar to get there easily, and talk to the artists!
+Every piece has a story—don't be afraid to ask about it.
+It’s the perfect way to spend a Sunday in the city.

 Where is the event located?